mlr-org/mlr3hyperband/README.md

 Different brackets are initialized with different number of configurations, and different budget sizes.

-To identify the budget for evaluating hyperband, the user has to specify explicitly which hyperparameter of the learner influences the budget by tagging a single hyperparameter in the [paradox::ParamSet] with `"budget"`.
+To identify the budget for evaluating hyperband, the user has to specify explicitly which hyperparameter of the learner influences the budget by tagging a single hyperparameter in the parameter set with `"budget"`.
-An alternative approach using subsampling and pipelines is described below.
+An alternative approach using subsampling and pipelines is described further below.

 ## Examples

-Originally, hyperband was created with a "natural" fidelity parameter of the learner as the budget parameter, like `nrounds` of the XGBoost learner:
+Originally, hyperband was created with a "natural" learning parameter as the budget parameter in mind, like `nrounds` of the XGBoost learner:

 ```
 library(mlr3hyperband)